 Painting on raw linen canvas as well as shaped supports, Marill pushes the interplay of formalist elements of line and shape as well as the loose boundary between painting and sculpture.
-Her knowing and playful work questions the triumphs and shortcomings of recent art history in attempt to find new forms and meanings on the ever-present, humble canvas.
+Her knowing and playful work questions the triumphs and shortcomings of recent art history in an attempt to find new forms and meanings.

 Marill has an MFA from Cornell University and BA in painting from San Francisco State University.
 Her work is shown nationally and has been reviewed in New American Paintings, Wired Magazine, The Wall Street Journal, Modern Painters, LA weekly and the LA Times.